-Where there have been persistent incidents of lateness the Senior Leader responsible for attendance will meet with the parent/carer to create an action plan to improve punctuality.
+Where there have been persistent incidents of lateness the Head Teacher and Attendance Officer will meet with the parent/carer to create an action plan to improve punctuality.
 Should punctuality not improve the Local Authority may be approached to give consideration for a fixed penalty notice.